 OctoPack should only be installed on projects that you are going to deploy, that means your console application projects, Windows Service projects, and ASP.NET web applications.
 Do not install OctoPack on unit tests, class libraries, or other supporting projects.

 RunOctoPack MSBuild property to true, and OctoPack will create a NuGet package from your build.
 For example, if you are compiling from the command line, you might use:

 After the build completes, you will find a NuGet package in the output directory.
 This package is ready to be deployed with Octopus.
 See Package Deployments.

 Add a NuSpec file

 .nuspec file describes the contents of your NuGet package.
-If you don't provide one, OctoPack will create one by guessing some of the settings from your project.
 You can provide your own simple

 .nuspec file needs to be in the same directory as your